Berkshire's Local Nature Recovery Strategy

 Local Nature Recovery Strategies (LNRSs) are spatial strategies to recover nature across England: part of the 2021 Environment Act.
 Together, they will cover the country in a Nature Recovery Network (NRN).

 Each LNRS will map areas of current particular importance for biodiversity, and work with partners from many groups, from landowners to businesses, to eNGOs, and the public.
 Priorities for nature recovery will be agreed and these will be used to create a local habitat map.
 These will depict what needs to happen to achieve the agreed aims for nature.
-This will link up with delivery mechanisms, such as Biodiversity Net Gain for planning and Environmental Land Management (ELM) schemes for land management including farming.
+This will link up with delivery mechanisms, such as Biodiversity Net Gain (BNG) for planning and Environmental Land Management (ELM) schemes for land management including farming.

 • What will the strategy be useful for?